 What is a Cooperative?

 Londonderry was the first cooperative independent living retirement community on the Eastern Shore of Maryland.
-There are only 98 senior cooperatives in the U.S. and only two in Maryland.
+There are less than 98 senior cooperatives in the U.S. and only two in Maryland.
 Cooperative senior housing is a unique option for people seeking a retirement lifestyle while maintaining control over their investment because in this resident-driven culture:

 - The Londonderry cooperative community offers the financial benefits of real estate without the burden of home maintenance.